segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/iterable/index.md

 2. Choose Iterable.

-3. GGive the Source a name and add any labels to help you organize and filter your sources.
+3. Give the Source a name and add any labels to help you organize and filter your sources.
 You can give the source any name, but Segment recommends a name that reflects the source itself, as this name autopopulates the schema name.
 For example, the source name  `Iterable` creates the schema `iterable`.

 4. The next page ("Overview") will surface your **Segment write key for Iterable.** Copy this write key.